DIY-NAMICsystem/Hardware_Documentation/Chapter_5.Component_Assembly-Infrared_Detectors/README.md

 ### Breaking off the IR photo interrupter

-Those of you who have keen eyes might have noticed from **Figure 4** already, but the IR LED and the photo transistor are not connected electrically!
-This means that we can break the IR in half and still get it to work as a photo interrupter as long as we align the light path of the IR LED to the photo transistor (Essentially the photo transistor needs nothing but infrared signals as input).
-This will effectively increase the working distance between the two components and allow us to be very flexible.
-As you might have already guessed, this is what we have exactly done in the lab.
+The IR LED and the photo transistor are not connected electrically, so breaking it in half is possible as long as the light path of the IR LED to the photo transistor are aligned.
+This will effectively change the working distance between the two components.

 <p align="center">
     <img title = "figure6" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_5.Component_Assembly-Infrared_Detectors/imgs/Figure_6_2.png?raw=true" align=center width=350/><br><br>
     <b><i>Figure 6:</b> IR photo interrupter broken into IR LED <b>(green)</b> and photo transistor <b>(yellow).</b>  </i>
 </p>

-IR LEDs are LEDs as well, so we also want to solder on current-limiting resistors to save the LEDs and the board.
-Just so that we are consistent with the regular LEDs, we will solder on the resistors to the shorter lead.
+IR LEDs are LEDs which also need current-limiting resistors.
 Interestingly for GP1A57HRJ00F IR LED, the shorter lead happens to be the anode (opposite from regular LEDs).
 Note again that you may connect the resistor to the cathode as well and the current will still be limited.
 The important part is connecting the anode to PWR and cathode to GND when you are actually wiring the photo interrupters to the Arduino.

 ### Testing the IR LEDs

 Human eyes have a limited wavelength detection spectrum.
 We can only detect wavelengths of light that are approximately 400 $nm$ – 700 $nm$.
-Therefore, it is literally impossible to “see” infrared light with the naked eye and to “see” if the IR LEDs are working or not.
+Therefore, it is not possible to “see” infrared light with the naked eye and to “see” if the IR LEDs are working or not.

 <p align="center">
     <img title = "figure7" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_5.Component_Assembly-Infrared_Detectors/imgs/Figure_7.png?raw=true" align=center width=350/><br><br>